Our Top Things to Do in West Sussex

 That said, Sussex itself no longer exists; it’s been split like Berlin, and we haven’t asked the Sussexes what they think of West Sussex, which is a very different county from East Sussex (being as it is, slightly further west).
-Flitter between West Wittering and South Downs for beaches and valleys, before exploring such towns as Chichester and Bognor Regis.
-Having given it much thought, here’s Plum Guide's say on the best things to do in West Sussex.
+Flitter between West Wittering and the South Downs for beaches and valleys, before exploring such towns as Chichester and Bognor Regis.
+Having given it much thought, we here at Plum Guide have curated this expert guide to help you enjoy a memorable trip down south, so here’s our say on the best things to do in West Sussex.

-Well, maybe just visit them for now, while staying at a Plum Guide home fit for royalty.
+Well, maybe just visit them for now, while staying at a Plum Guide home fit for royalty (which is all of them).
 One of the top highlights in the entire county is the Arundel Castle, which is the rather elaborate home of the Dukes of Norfolk.
 Yes, we also noticed, there’s a lot of duke and duchess talk here.
 Anyway, the castle looks pretty amazing and dates back to the 11th century, so is even older than dad/mum/someone a bit old in your family.
-Amble through the gardens and relax by the fountain, before entering the castle for its array of games, exhibits and period costumes and décor.
+Amble through the gardens and relax by the fountain, before entering the castle for its array of games, exhibits, period costumes and décor.

 For a different kind of castle, check out the Fishbourne Roman Palace & Gardens.
-Thought to be the largest Roman home in England, and the earliest gardens in the country too (although, how you prove how ‘early’ a garden is up for debate), the residence makes for a fascinating glimpse of Roman life in the area, with a focus on the mosaics dotted around the internal exhibit.
+Thought to be the largest Roman home in England, it is also considered to have the earliest gardens in the country too (although, how you prove how ‘early’ a garden is up for debate).
+The residence makes for a fascinating glimpse of Roman life in the area, with a focus on the mosaics dotted around the internal exhibit.

 OK, so this is essentially more gardens, but that’s what this county is like.
 Take life at a slower pace here, meditate on the world and forget the busy hubbub of the city.
 You’ve got the Huxley’s Birds of Prey Centre and Gardens, where you can watch flying displays (of the birds).
-Set up a picnic by the water in the Sumners Ponds and hike along the trails of the Hotham Park, which has a nice café and boating lake.
+Set up a picnic by the water at Sumners Pond and hike along the trails of Hotham Park, which has a nice café and boating lake.
 The latter is a great family hub, with its playground, miniature train and crazy golf complex, in addition to its boating lake.
-You can also rent boats and explore the nature centre in the remarkable Tilgate Park.
+You can also rent boats and explore the nature centre in Tilgate Park.

 Clamber to the coast